 The Dean will consider the available information, determine if it is sufficient to proceed with the disciplinary process, and, if so, determine one or more appropriate disciplinary actions.
 Before proceeding with disciplinary action, the Dean will offer the accused student the opportunity to meet and provide a response to the allegations and, upon request, to review the available evidence supporting the charges.
 If the student disputes the facts on which the charges are based, the Dean will initiate the hearing procedures described in Appendix B.

-In cases involving potential criminal conduct, the Dean shall consult with the Office of Legal Affairs and The University of Texas Police Department and shall advise the alleged victim of his or her right to file a criminal complaint.
+In cases involving potential criminal conduct, the Dean shall consult with the Office of Legal Affairs and The University of Texas Police - Houston and shall advise the alleged victim of his or her right to file a criminal complaint.

 In any case, except in a case involving sexual misconduct as defined in HOOP 59, Prohibition of Sexual Harassment & Sexual Misconduct, where the accused student elects not to dispute the facts upon which the charges are based but does not agree with the disciplinary actions assessed by the Dean, the student may execute a written waiver of the hearing procedures specified in Appendix B yet retain the right to appeal the decision of the Dean only on the issue of the disciplinary action assessed.
 The appeal regarding the disciplinary action assessed will be made to the university President, as provided below.

 Either the Dean or the student may appeal the decision of the hearing officer.
 In cases involving sexual misconduct as defined in HOOP 59, Sexual Misconduct, the complaining witness/complainant may pursue an appeal under the same procedure as the accused student.